 - Progress with the upgrade of intersections at Insley / Moir Street and Moir Street / Molesworth Drive. - 2.
 Plan for Insley Street bridge replacement in 15-20 years (vehicle) and pedestrian access (5 years). - 3.
 Adopt a 'slow street' philosophy within residential areas.
 Consider traffic calming at key entries into the urban area. - 4.
-Undertake improvements to parking in the Wood Street and Village centres. - 5.
-Investigate Cove Road as a western by-pass and upgrade of one-way bridges. - 6.
-Investigate the upgrade of Cames Road as a potential alternative route into Mangawhai thus reducing the pressure on the Insley Street Moir Street intersection.
+Undertake improvements to parking in the Wood Street and Village centres.
+Village Centre Improvements to be undertaken through a combination of Innovating Streets and then permanent treatments. - 5.
+Investigate Cove Road as a western by-pass and upgrade of one-lane bridges.